Sens

 Sens (/fr/) is a commune in the Yonne department in Bourgogne-Franche-Comté in north-central France, 120 km southeast from Paris.

-Sens is a sub-prefecture and the second largest city of the department, the sixth largest in the region.
+Sens is a sub-prefecture and the second largest city of the department, the eighth largest in the region.
 It is crossed by the Yonne and the Vanne, which empties into the Yonne here.
-At the last census of 2021, the municipality had 27,034 inhabitants.
-Its inhabitants are called les Senonese in French.
+As of 2023, the municipality had 27,106 inhabitants.
+Its inhabitants are called les Sénonais in French.

 The city was rewarded with the distinction of Grand Prix et quatre fleurs in 2007 at Concours des villes et villages fleuris.

 Geography

 Sens is located at the extreme north-west of the Bourgogne-Franche-Comté, on the border of three regions, namely the Île-de-France, the Grand Est and the Centre-Val de Loire.
 Located on the course of the river Yonne in the valley of the same name, the city is bordered by the hills of Paron and Saint-Martin-du-Tertre to the west, extension of the plateau of Gâtinais which also extends to the Loiret.
 To the east, it is bordered by the forest of Othe which extends over the department of Aube.
 To the north, the Yonne valley leads to the Brie in Seine-et-Marne.